marcsingleton/marcsingleton.github.io/content/posts/aalv.md

 ## C: Imperfect, but here to stay
 The heyday of C is over, but it will certainly outlive all of us.
 This longevity is a testament to its design, striking a balance between simplicity and expressivity.[^6] Much of our computational infrastructure is still written in C or related languages, and while it's possible to program for years without ever touching C, for those trying to understand their computers at a deeper level, learning C will continue to pay off.

 That said, C has many sharp edges, and for new projects that don't require maximum performance or support for legacy architectures, Rust is becoming an industry favorite.
 Like C, it provides mechanisms for low-level control but also supports modern features like built-in collection types, namespaces, and generics.
 Most significantly, its concept of ownership eliminates many types of memory errors at compile-time.
 This feature has won Rust endorsements from leading companies and even the [US government](https://www.darpa.mil/news/2024/memory-safety-vulnerabilities).
-Time will tell if Rust will stand the test of time, but C will remain, diligently doing the essential but thankless work in computing--for those willing to tell it how.
+Time will tell if Rust will stand the test of time, but C will remain, diligently doing the essential but thankless work in computing---for those willing to tell it how.

 [^6]: It's also a testament to lock-in and inertia, but the point that C got a lot of things right still applies.